Legal Defence from our Lawyers

 However, our lawyers’ expertise is not limited to the courtroom, as we also offer emotional support and a sense of assurance during a challenging and uncertain time.
 Our clients can be assured that the S&E team will strive to achieve the best possible outcome for their clients facing blackmail accusations.

-Blackmail / Extortion under German Law
+Blackmail and Extortion under German Law

-Blackmail under German law is defined by § 253 StGB (German Criminal Code) and it states the following:
+Blackmail under German law is defined by § 253 StGB (German Criminal Code), and it states the following: